 Wash your hands with soap and warm water.

 Clean the catheter with soap and warm water.

 Rinse the catheter, making sure there is no soap left inside or on it.

 Dry the outside of the catheter.

-Store the catheter in a clean, dry container, such as a re-sealable plastic bag.
+Store the catheter in a clean, dry container, such as a plastic bag that seals at the top.